atet/learn/codec/README.md

 ## 3. Navigation

-* Open Command Prompt as Administrator
+* Run Command Prompt as Administrator
 * Navigate to your Example folder
    * If the folder is in a different drive, you must execute "`<DRIVE LETTER>:`" to switch to that drive first (don't forget that colon)
-   * If there are spaces in the filepath, you need to surround the path in quotation marks to change to that directory with the `cd` command
+   * If there are spaces in the filepath, you need to surround the path in quotation marks to change to that folder with the `cd` command

 [![.img/step03a.png](.img/step03a.png)](#nolink)